webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 === 0.
 Preamble ===

-The following MUST be done in each relying parties who wants to use the SSO.
+The following MUST be done in the backend code answering at the what is refered to as "'''callback'''" (e.g. <tt>/wiki/Special:AccountsHandler/callback</tt>) on each relying parties who wants to use the SSO.

-It facilitates the following use-cases:
+It handles the following steps:
 * Read data from profile server
 * Find matching user, and/or create a new one
 * Start a session

-There are two ways to complete the use-cases:
-* Completing an OAuth2 handshake by recieving two GET parameters <tt>code, state</tt> (see also [[#Delegating authentication]])
+* Return a status code for the [[#JavaScript shared module: Detect and start automatically a session]]

+This component answers in two different scenarios:
+* GET request with two parameters (e.g. <tt>/wiki/Special:AccountsHandler/callback?code=aaa&state=bbb</tt>), "[[#1.1 Possibility: Completing an OAuth2 handshake]]"
-* Resuming a session confirmed by the [https://accounts.webplatform.org/ accounts server] by recieving a POST parameter <tt>recoveryPayload</tt>.
+* POST request with <tt>recoveryPayload</tt> data, "[[#1.2 Possibility: Resuming a session confirmed by the accounts server]]".

 In both ''Behavior forks'', the returned data from the profile server MUST be in the following format: